 On average, survey respondents generate a greater share of their income from work they do outside the creative sector than from their primary creative practice (Figure 10).
-Thirty-one percent of their income comes from outside of the sector, whereas a quarter comes from their primary creative practice.
+Thirtyone percent of their income comes from outside of the sector, whereas a quarter comes from their primary creative practice.
 However, taken together, work in the creative sector (including creative work outside their primary field as well as administrative and technical work) accounts for 46% of respondents' income.
 Figure 10 also shows differences that emerge when respondents are divided according to their earning objectives.
 Career creatives derive 49% of their income from their primary creative practice, and another 23% from other work in the creative sector.
 In total, income from the creative sector accounts for almost three-quarters (72%) of career creatives' income.

 The role of "passive income" (including Social Security, disability insurance, investments, rental income, etc.) is particularly important for creatives who don't seek to earn income from their creative practice.
 This is at least in part due to the fact that respondents who don't seek income from their creative practice tend to be older.
 Thirty-six percent of the respondents in that category are older than 65 and thus more likely to receive Social Security and draw on retirement savings.
 By contrast, 12% of the career creatives and 16% of those for whom earning income is a major motivation for their creative practice are older than 65.

-Figure 10: Sources of Income, Overall and by Earning Objective Approximately, what percentage of your personal income comes from...
+Figure 10: Sources of Income, Overall and by Earning Objective.

 Overall, 48% of the respondents pursue their creative practice as the owner or co-owner of a business (Figure 11).
 Forty-seven percent describe their practice as freelance work, gig work, or contract-based work.
 The survey didn't specifically inquire about the form of business entities creatives use to pursue their practice (e.g., sole proprietorship, LLC, S Corporation, etc.), so the distinction between owning a business and freelancing may have as much to do with the respondents' mindset about their work as it does with their legal or tax status.
 In either case, these findings indicate that most respondents pursue their creative practices through their own entrepreneurial efforts and at their own financial risk, rather than as employees with a regular paycheck and (potentially) benefits.
 Fifteen percent reported being employed by a nonprofit, and 13% by for-profit businesses.

-41 Figure 11: Employment/Business Model for Creative Practices Note: Values do not sum to 100% because multiple selections were possible What best describes how you pursue your creative practice? n=1300
+Figure 11: Employment/Business Model for Creative Practices.

-I pursue my creative practice as the owner of co-owner of a business I do freelance work / I pursue my creative practice on a gig-bygig or contract-bycontract basis
+"I pursue my creative practice as the owner of co-owner of a business"

-15%
+"I do freelance work/I pursue my creative practice on a contractby-contract basis" 47%

-"I pursue my creative practice as a full or part-time employee of a nonprofit" "I pursue my creative practice as a full or part-time employee of a nonprofit"
+"I pursue my creative practice as a full or part time employee of a nonprofit"

+"I pursue my creative practice as a full or part time employee of a nonprofit" 13%
-13%